lyair1/ToxicCommentsExtension-hackathon/README.md

 Using ML (Azure ML Studio) we built a classifying algorithm to classify comments as "Toxic" or "Non Toxic".
 We plugged it into a Chrome extension to filter \ hide toxic comments on Twitter, FB, YouTube and Reddit.

-We hacked this project as part of the One Week Hackathon at Microsoft SVC (Mountain View, CA).

 Configure sensitivity level:

 <p align="center">